Data Mesh: a Systematic Gray Literature Review: RQ1. What is Data Mesh

-\paragraph{ID3.3.
-Automation of Governance Activities.} Automation plays a significant role in the federated computational governance model to ensure it can effectively scale throughout an organization.
-Especially when data leaves the scope of a data product and thus the control of the product owner, automated decisions can be used to enforce policies in downstream consumers.
-The gray literature gives several examples of actions that can be automated in a data mesh architecture: data classification (\eg sensitivity labels), data anonymization and encryption, data quality checks, data retention and deletion to ensure compliance, and automated monitoring, including alerts and automatic responses (\eg scale a resource to meet demand).
+\paragraph{Automation of Governance Activities.} Automation plays a significant role in the federated computational governance model to ensure it can effectively scale throughout an organization~\cite{S1,S2,dehghani2022data}.
+According to gray literature sources~\cite{S57,S98,S110}, automation is key to coping with the data governance challenges introduced by frequent regulatory changes and increases in product consumers and data sources.
+They also provided examples for data governance actions that can be automated~\cite{S21,S57,S88,S98,S110}: data classification (\eg sensitivity labels), data anonymization and encryption, data quality checks, data retention and deletion to ensure compliance, and automated monitoring, including alerts and automatic responses (\eg scale a resource to meet demand).